All Episodes

 They're looking to profit through the sale of drugs, something that drug traffickers have been doing for as long as drugs have existed.

-That what does it have to do with terrorism?
+What does it have to do with terrorism?

 The reason it's important for Trump to call them terrorists is because there is no legal authority for Trump to just decide to blow up whatever boats he wants to blow up in the middle of the ocean in international waters.

-The only conceivable authorization there is legally for him to do that are the authorization to use military force that was enacted by the Congress in the wake of 9-11 that authorized U.S. military force against first Al Qaeda and any groups that were associated with Al Qaeda.
+The only conceivable authorization there is legally for him to do that are the authorization to use military force that was enacted by the Congress in the wake of 9-11 that authorized U.S. military force against first al-Qaeda and any groups that were associated with al-Qaeda.

 And there's been a lot of efforts to try and repeal that UAMF, the authorization to use military force, based on the concern that at some point presidents will just start using it for any kind of bombing, any kind of wars they want to start.

-They'll just call them terrorists and they'll say, Oh, look, I have this authorization to use military force passed back in 2001 in the wake of the war on terror, and as long as I call someone a terrorist, it means that I get to blow them up.
+They'll just call them terrorists and they'll say, oh, look, I have this authorization to use military force passed back in 2001 in the wake of the war on terror.

 Now, the reality is the UAMF that was passed in 2001 was quite narrow.

-It only authorized the use of military force against the group that perpetrated the 9-11 attack, which we were told was Al Qaeda, and any groups affiliated with it.
+It only authorized the use of military force against the group that perpetrated the 9-11 attack, which we were told was al-Qaeda, and any groups affiliated with it.

 But then it just stayed around for so long that it basically became carte blanche, like a blank check for first the Bush administration, then the Trump, then the Obama administration, then the Trump administration, to just bomb anyone in the Middle East.

-We were fighting to remove the government of Bashar al-Assad in Syria, and so is Al Qaeda.
+We were fighting to remove the government of Bashar al-Assad in Syria, and so is Al-Qaeda.

-We were allies with Al Qaeda and ISIS, and we would just bomb Syria.
+And we would just bomb Syria.

 And it's like, well, what justification do you have to bomb Syria?